Is Buying Property Still a Good Investment in 2026?

 This is the most immediate variable affecting property investment decisions in 2026.
 The rate-hiking cycle that began in 2022 moved faster and went further than most investors expected.
 That created genuine affordability pressure and compressed returns for leveraged investors.

-That direction of travel matters.
+That direction matters.
 Investors considering entry in 2026 are not walking into the worst of the rate environment.
-They are entering a period where borrowing costs are declining, which affects both affordability and the arithmetic of investment returns.
+They are entering a period where borrowing costs are declining, which improves both affordability and investment returns.

 How Rate Changes Affect Property Yields